raffaelespazzoli/kdl/README.md

 ## Introduction
-The purpose of this document is to illustrate a notation for Kubernetes API objects.
+This blog posts illustrates a graphical notation for Kubernetes API objects: Kubernetes Deployment Language (in short KDL).
 Kubernetes API objects can be used to describe how a solution will be deployed in Kubernetes.

+I think there is a need to describe and document how applications will be deployed in Kubernetes, especially when these applications are comprised of several components.
+I wanted to create a simple graphical convention to describe these deployments, so that these diagram could be easily whiteboard and the capture in a document.

-To better explain the objective we can draw a parallel to UML, which had several languages to describe different aspects of an application architecture.
-A difference with UML is though that here we don’t try to create diagrams that can be used to generate API objects.
-So we have the opportunity to decide which pieces of information we want to show in the diagrams.
+To better explain the objective we can draw a parallel to [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language), which had several graphical languages to describe different aspects of an application architecture.
+A difference with UML is, though, that here in KDL, we don’t have the objective to do forward or reverse engineering (i.e. we don’t convert the diagrams in yaml files or vice versa).
+This way we have the opportunity to manage how much of information we want to display in the diagrams.
 As a general rule of thumb we will only display architecturally relevant information.

-Here, you can download a [visio stencil](media/kdl.vssx).
+Here, you can download a [visio stencil](media/kdl.vssx) for the proposed notation.

 ### Objectives